 The awesome Naxos arch: the entrance to Apollo's Temple.

 Waiting for the early morning ferry at Naxos harbour.
 It was delayed - and our pack of cards were a shrewd backpacker move.

-Ios was our last island before heading back to Athens.
-It was rocky island with beautiful blue-domed Greek Orthodox churches and an impressive amphitheatre.
-By this time my rash had cleared up but I still had to limit my time in the sun - not at all easy in Greece in August when the principal activity on offer is lounging on a beach reading and relaxing.
-The purchase of a beach parasol meant that I could still enjoy this most quintessential of Greek past times on Manganari beach without aggravating the rash back into life again.
+Ios was our last island before beginning the long watery road back to the Greek capital.
+This was rockier island compared to all of the others we had visited, but it did come graced with beautiful blue-domed Greek Orthodox churches and an impressive amphitheatre.
+By this time my rash had cleared up but I limited my time in the sun nonetheless out of an abundance of caution.
+The impromptu purchase of a beach parasol meant that I could still enjoy the most quintessential of Greek past times - sunbathing - on Manganari beach without aggravating the rash back into existence.

 Manganari Beach on the south coast of Ios.